gitstua/stu-spa-demos/README.md

    - Card state is stored in the URL for easy sharing
    - Works with browser navigation history
    - Responsive grid layout
+8. **MTB Trails**: Allows users to select a location on the map and view the trails they want to do.
+Users can save their favorite trails and view them in the side pane.
+The application stores data in the URL fragment, ensuring that favorites are preserved across sessions.

 ## Demos